zephyrproject-rtos/zephyr/samples/subsys/video/capture/README.rst

 Wiring
 ******

-On :ref:`mimxrt1064_evk`, The MT9M114 camera module should be plugged in the J35 camera connector.
+On :ref:`mimxrt1064_evk`, the MT9M114 camera module should be plugged in the J35 camera connector.
 A USB cable should be connected from a host to the micro USB debug connector (J41) in order to get console output via the freelink interface.

 Building and Running
 ********************